 Young Citizen of the Year Award

-To be eligible, the person must be an Australian Citizen aged over 16 years and under 30 years of age on January 26, 2022.
+To be eligible, the person must be an Australian Citizen under 30 years of age on 26 January 2024.

-This is presented to the person/group who has staged the most outstanding community event during the past year.
+This is presented to the person/group who has staged the most outstanding community activity during the past year.